-Legally Speaking is the MCBA's very own award winning and Emmy nominated cable television program.
+Legally Speaking is the MCBF's very own award winning and Emmy nominated cable television program.

 The goal of this Emmy award winning public television show is to provide law related education for the public at large.
 The show features people and topics of legal interest that impact our lives every day.
 It is uniquely diverse in its topics, from former United States Vice President Dick Cheney speaking on the war in Iraq, to Rosa Parks on Civil Rights, to interviews with local judges, and discussions with prominent attorneys on legal issues such as Sentencing, Medicaid, Student Discipline, Mortgages, Marijuana and more.

 Legally Speaking is a co-production of Sterling Heights Television and the Macomb County Bar Foundation.
 The show is broadcast over public television stations throughout southeast Michigan and on the web.